The French major offers two areas of study:

 Students who qualify may choose to complete an accelerated degree program to earn their BA in French and their MA/MPA/MAT in five years instead of the typical six.

-Many French majors choose to study abroad to immerse themselves in the French culture and language, and are able to choose from many programs including a faculty-led program in Quebec.
+Many French majors choose to study abroad to immerse themselves in the French language and French and Francophone culture around the world, and are able to choose from many programs including a faculty-led program in Quebec.
 The department of Romance Languages sponsors programs in France and Canada.

 Some courses to consider in your first year: